DHTMLX/scheduler-docs/data/accessibility.md

 Accessibility
 ================

-{{todo check links to skin samples and update the article for key navigation}}

 [Accessibility](https://www.w3.org/WAI/intro/accessibility.php) is an important and necessary standard for modern web applications.
 There's a set of various techniques that allow making an application or a web site handier to use or work with.